 What are medical devices?

 Items as varied as plasters, hospital beds, cardiac pacemakers, disinfectants and x-ray equipment, have one thing in common: they are all medical devices.
 In other words, they are products “which are intended to have, or are presented as having, a medical use and whose principal effect is not obtained with a medicinal product” (Therapeutic Products Act, TPA, Art.
 4 let. b).

 As a result of the new EU rulings, products that are used without a medical purpose will be considered to be medical devices if they are used as such or are associated with similar risks, for example coloured contact lenses that do not correct vision.

-In 2012 the EU Commission presented for discussion a draft for new, stricter rules for medical devices.
-This had been prompted by various serious incidents – for example flawed silicone breast implants or defective hip implants.
+In 2012 the EU Commission presented for discussion a draft for stricter rules for medical devices.
+This had been prompted by various serious incidents – for example flawed silicone breast implants and defective hip implants.

 You can find more information about these regulations and the changes to Swiss law on the website on the Therapeutic Products Act (TPA).
 This is the law mainly affected by these changes.